 With a range of 190nm to 1100nm and a resolution of 0.1nm, Ocean Optics’ flame spectrometer (Fig. 1) was announced earlier this year as a device that can be configured to specific application needs with user-interchangeable slits to adjust for varying specifications.
 These slits allow for variation in resolution and throughput of the spectrometer, as required.
-Small, rugged and easy-to-use, this spectrometer has a thermal stability of 0.05nm per centigrade up to 650nm range, which is an important feature for LED and other light measurement.
+Small, rugged and easy-to-use, this spectrometer has a thermal stability of 0.05nm per centigrade up to 650nm range, which is an important feature for testing LED and other light measurement.

 A trend that has been making waves in other test equipment like thermal imagers is the availability of miniature devices that latch on to a smartphone to function in a sort of symbiotic relationship.
 It seems this trend is catching on in this space too with devices like AsenseTek’s Lighting Passport (Fig. 2).
 It is a professional-grade spectrometer that connects to any smartphone running either Android or iOS, while being small enough to fit in a pocket.
 There seems to be very little trade-off on functionality, too; firms using this device have worked on projects like Shanghai Formula 1 Racetrack and National Grand Theatre in Beijing.